 Excel Data Cleaning is a significant skill that all Business and Data Analysts must possess.
 In the current era of data analytics, everyone expects the accuracy and quality of data to be of the highest standards.
 A major part of Excel Data Cleaning involves the elimination of blank spaces, incorrect, and outdated information.

 Some simple steps can easily do the procedure of Data Cleaning in Excel by using Excel Power Query.
-This tutorial will help you learn about some of the fundamental and straightforward Excel Data Cleaning procedures.
+This tutorial will help you learn about some of the fundamental and straightforward practices for cleaning data in excel.

-There is a considerable probability that it might duplicate unintentionally the data without the user's knowledge.
-In such scenarios, you can eliminate the duplicate values.
+One of the easiest ways of cleaning data in Excel is to remove duplicates.
+There is a considerable probability that it might unintentionally duplicate the data without the user's knowledge.
+In such scenarios, you can eliminate duplicate values.

 Here, you will consider a simple student dataset that has duplicate values.
 You will use Excel's built-in function to remove duplicates, as shown below.

 The original dataset has two rows as duplicates.
 To eliminate the duplicate data, you need to select the data option in the toolbar, and in the Data Tools ribbon, select the "Remove Duplicates" option.
 This will provide you with the new dialogue box, as shown below.

 Here, you need to select the columns you want to compare for duplication.
 Another critical step is to check in the headers' option as you included the column names in the data set.
 Excel will automatically scan it by default.